 Executive Director, Washington Center for Nursing

-Cost: Free for KCNA Members/$40 nonmembers/$20 nursing students
+Cost: Free for KCNA Members

 *2 ANCC contact hours